Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/mapping/environment.rst

 .. note::

-   It's useful to remember here that the true goal of this technique is *believability*, not *accuracy*.
-The eye doesn't need a physically accurate simulation of the light's travel;
+   It is useful to remember here that the true goal of this technique is *believability*, not *accuracy*.
+The eye does not need a physically accurate simulation of the light's travel;
    it just needs to be lulled into believing that the scene is real by seeing the complexity it expects.
 The most unbelievable thing about most rendered images is the sterility, not the inaccuracy.